rejmank/blog/content/monthly/january-26.md

 ### Work
 - At least 30 blocks/week
 - Finish the filters project
-- Use AI daily to access it (at least)
+- Use AI daily to asses it (at least)